Connecting Image Inpainting with Denoising in the Homogeneous Diffusion Setting: Basics of Diffusion Filtering

 In its original context of physics, diffusion is a process that equilibrates particle concentrations.
 When working with images, we interpret the gray values as particle concentrations and use diffusion processes as smoothing filters that balance gray value differences.
 To this end, we define the original grayscale image as a function $f:\Omega \to \R$, with $\Omega \subset \R^2$ being a rectangular image domain.
 Similarly, $u:\Omega \times [0,\infty) \to \R$ denotes the evolving, filtered image.
 Then the diffusion evolution is described by the following PDE:

-Here $t$ denotes time, $\bm \nabla=(\partial_x, \partial_y)^\top$ is the spatial gradient, $\opdiv(\bm{v}) = \partial_x v_x + \partial_y v_y$ is the spatial divergence, and the diffusivity $g$ determines the local smoothing strength.
+Here $t$ denotes time, $\bm \nabla=(\partial_x, \partial_y)^\T$ is the spatial gradient, $\opdiv(\bm{v}) = \partial_x v_x + \partial_y v_y$ is the spatial divergence, and the scalar diffusivity $g$ determines the local smoothing activity.
+We discuss different choices of $g$ in \Cref{subsec:denoising}.
 Note that $g$ can be extended to a diffusion tensor to introduce anisotropy into the process~\cite{We97}, but since we do not consider such a case in this paper, we refrain from discussing it here.
 We equip the PDE with an initial condition at time $t=0$ and reflecting boundary conditions at the image boundary $\partial \Omega$:

 where $\bm{n}$ is the outer normal vector at the image boundary.
-Solving this initial boundary value problem for $u$ yields a family of filtered images $\{u(\cdot, t) \colon t \geq 0\}$.
+Solving this initial boundary value problem for $u$ yields a family of filtered images $\{u(\cdot, t) \mid t \geq 0\}$.